JonWLin/jwlin-react/README.md

 Building my Full-stack progressive web application - Aiming for near instant load times

-*Disclaimer: This README is mostly to help myself remember why I used what I used.
-I do not think the code is especially unique or difficult to repoduce.
-It is merely a practice for a budding software engineer such as myself*
+*Disclaimer: This README is really entry-level and helpful to remind me keep track of the various tools I used in my process.
+While I spent a lot of time on this project, I know this is just the beginning.
+It is merely a practice project for a budding software engineer such as myself*

 ## Installation
 **TODO**